When Should I Start Colorectal Cancer Screening?

 If you've reached the age to start colorectal cancer screening, here's some good news: You don’t have to get a dreaded colonoscopy.
 The ACS and other leading groups suggest six different colorectal cancer screening options, including three at-home kits that test your poop.
 “If we give patients a choice and let them factor in what’s available to them, then maybe those things will contribute to higher adherence and therefore greater practical impact of the screening recommendation,” Dr. You explains.

-Talk to your doctor to help you determine which screening method is right for you and to get the details on how often to screen, which varies by test.
-You’ll also need to check which tests your insurance will cover, keeping in mind that insurance plans may not start covering screening at age 45 right away.
+Talk to your doctor to help you determine which colorectal cancer screening method is right for you and to get the details on how often to screen, which varies by test.
+You’ll also need to check which tests your insurance will cover, keeping in mind that insurance plans may not yet cover screening at age 45.
 Colorectal cancer screening should continue through age 75.
 After that, you’ll need to discuss what makes the most sense for you with your doctor.
 No one needs to screen for colorectal cancer after age 85.

 These recommendations are for people with an average risk of developing colorectal cancer.
 People with a higher risk may need to start screening even earlier, be screened more often, or use a specific type of test, according to the ACS.
 Factors that put you at higher-than-average risk include a strong personal or family history of colorectal cancer or some types of polyps, as well as previously being diagnosed with inflammatory bowel disease.

-The ACS estimates that more than 97,000 new cases of colon cancer and more than 43,000 new cases of rectal cancer will occur in American adults in 2018; an estimated 50,630 people will die from the disease this year.
-That makes it the third leading cause of cancer death, according to the ACS—yet only about two-thirds of people actually get screened for colorectal cancer.
+The ACS estimates that more than 101,000 new cases of colon cancer and more than 44,000 new cases of rectal cancer will occur in American adults in 2019; an estimated 51,020 people will die from the disease this year.
+That makes it the third leading cause of cancer death, according to the ACS.
 Fortunately, death rates for colorectal cancer have been dropping for several decades, thanks to improvements in screening and treatment.

 To get our top stories delivered to your inbox, sign up for the Healthy Living newsletter